 If you find the prospect of a year of research daunting in light of your other commitments, you also have the option of undertaking a one-semester honors thesis with a faculty mentor.
 This independent study project will count as three credits toward your Honors elective requirements.

-Each year we take interested honors students to participate in state or regional honors conferences at which they present their papers to an audience of students and professors.
+Each year we take interested Honors students to participate in state or regional honors conferences at which they present their papers to an audience of students and professors.
 These conferences provide an opportunity to share research and connect academically and socially with honors peers outside of the Hood community.
-Recent conferences have taken place in Gettysburg, Baltimore and Boston and have included social events such as dinners and city tours as well as paper sessions.
+Recent conferences have taken place in Gettysburg, Baltimore, Boston, and on Zoom and have included social events such as dinners and city tours as well as paper sessions.

 We enthusiastically encourage study abroad for a semester or a year and you will earn three Honors elective credits if you choose to do so.
 Practice your language skills, immerse yourself in another culture, do on-site research, or simply broaden your experience of the wider world!
 Our students have studied in France, Spain, England, Ireland, Scotland, Germany, Italy, Mexico, Israel, Korea and New Zealand.